 As commander for Zone 5, of the Atlanta Police Department, I welcome each of you back to your office and hope that you all enjoyed your families and a well deserved time way from the office, during the recent holidays.
 As business leaders, property managers, logistical solvers, and residents, I would like to take this opportunity to say thank you for your interests, initiatives, and efforts that you applied to public safety matters, here in Zone 5, during the 2008 year.
-The men and women of Zone 5, and our numerous police and security forces, are anxious to address crime for our community, for the 2009 year, but are not optimistic that it can be done, completely, without you and your organization'
+The men and women of Zone 5, and our numerous police and security forces, are anxious to address crime for our community, for the 2009 year, but are not optimistic that it can be done, completely, without you and your organization's assistance.

 Therefore, I am asking for your assistance to reduce Zone 5's crime for the 2009 year.
 During the 2008 year, Zone 5 was plagued by two types of incidents: Panhandling and larcenies from autos.
 However, larcenies from autos were not a Zone 5 matter, solely.
 The following data will indicate how awful those crimes plagued our city - 2007 versus 2008: